Digital-Democracies-Institute/Swift-Presto-Lakehouse/README.md

-# Importing CSV files into a partitioned table
+# Importing JSON files into a partitioned table

 In Presto/Hive, data can be stored in partitions for optimizing table scanning, and the partitioned data are stored in ORC format (For more on ORC format, see https://cwiki.apache.org/confluence/display/hive/languagemanual+orc).
 This would optimize the performance for selecting and filtering data from the table.